AaronW-77/PS1-Aaron/README.md

 These are synthetic computational results, not human-subject findings.

+## Robustness Analysis

+The v2 analysis treats the original sell-out function as a modeling assumption rather than an empirically estimated relationship.

+The revised notebook evaluates:

+    p_k = min(0.98, N / (N + kQ + 1))

+for:

+    k ∈ {4, 8, 12}

+with `k = 8` as the baseline specification.

+Across **75 total robustness conditions**, the Bayesian posterior-optimal policy weakly dominates both the always-follow and ignore-advice policies under all three scarcity mappings.

+Mean always-follow regret is:

+- `k = 4`: **9.9901**
+- `k = 8`: **7.7649**
+- `k = 12`: **6.5998**

+The magnitude of regret changes across scarcity assumptions, but the main policy comparison remains robust.

+## Behavioral Interpretation

+Observed advice-following should not automatically be interpreted as trust in AI.

+The revised framework distinguishes three possible mechanisms:

+1. **Prior sell-out beliefs**
+2. **Rational updating from objectively informative advice**
+3. **Source trust or reputation**

+A proposed future behavioral experiment would vary AI source reputation while holding objective advice quality constant, and separately elicit participants’ sell-out beliefs before and after receiving advice.

 ## Interactive Game

 The corresponding interactive learning game is available on Hugging Face: